muratk3n/thirdwave/en/README.md

 ---

-Uptime for nearly 14 years.
+That machine has been running without reboot for nearly 14 years.

 Unix is awesome.